-The goal of the Male Reproductive Medicine and Surgery Fellowship at Baylor College of Medicine is to develop clinical expertise in the diagnosis and treatment of the male patient with reproductive failure, infertility, and impotence.
+The goal of the Male Reproductive Medicine and Surgery Fellowship at Baylor College of Medicine is to develop clinical expertise in the diagnosis and treatment of the male patient with infertility, erectile dysfunction, and testosterone deficiency.

-- Acquiring proficiency in microsurgical techniques required to treat the patient with reproductive dysfunction, e.g., vasal or epididymal obstruction and microscopic varicocele repair
+- Acquiring proficiency in microsurgical techniques required to treat the patient with reproductive failure, e.g., vasal or epididymal obstruction and microscopic varicocele repair

-- Understanding genetic testing of the male with testicular failure, including Y chromosome analysis, karyotyping, and cystic fibrosis (CF) mutation identification
+- Understanding genetic testing of the male with testicular failure, including Y chromosome analysis, karyotyping, cystic fibrosis (CF) mutation identification, and sperm aneuploidy